 My research interests are broadly in theoretical machine learning and statistics.
-Currently, I’m working to develop an improved theoretical understanding of the optimization and generalization capabilities of deep neural networks.
-In the past, I’ve conducted research in areas such applied probability and causal structure learning.
+My current focus is on the theory of deep learning.
+More specifically, I am interested in: (1) provable guarantees for optimization and generalization in neural networks and (2) principled explanations for phenomena that arise when training deep networks in practice.
+In the past, I’ve conducted research in areas such as causal structure learning and applied probability.
 Check out my publications page for more!

-I previously received my B.S. degrees in Math and Computer Science (2020) and my M.Eng degree in EECS (2021) from MIT, where I was fortunate to be advised by Caroline Uhler.
-I have also collaborated with Guy Bresler, and interned at DeepMind.
+I previously received my B.S. degrees in Math and Computer Science (2020) and my M.Eng degree in EECS (2021) from MIT, where I was advised by Caroline Uhler.
 I am supported by the DoD NDSEG Fellowship.

 In my free time I like to play ultimate frisbee and do various outdoorsy things.

 You can contact me at eshnich (at) princeton (dot) edu.